victorpreston/Django_Hotel_Management/README.md

 * This will work if correctly set up.

 ## Notes:
-#### Note 1: In the program, there are some payment page.
+#### Note 1: In the programe, there are some payment page.
 No need to enter real credit-card informations.
 The payment page is just for the system, it doesnt work.
 However; after this page, a verification code is sent the user email address.

 #### Note 2: You can only sign up as a guest to the system.
 In order to add employee (Manager - Receptionist - Staff):